sieve-project/sieve/docs/Demo.md

 ### What is Sonar?

-Sonar is a bug detection tool for finding partial-history bugs in various kubernetes controllers.
+Sonar is a bug detection tool for finding partial-history bugs in kubernetes controllers.
 There are multiple partial-history bug patterns.
-This demo will mainly focus on finding paritial history bugs caused by time traveling behavior (time-travel bugs).
+This demo will mainly focus on finding paritial history bugs caused by time traveling behavior (i.e., time-travel bugs).

-### What is time-travel bug?
+### What is a time-travel bug?

 Time-travel bugs happen when the controller reads stale cluster status from a stale apiserver and behaves unexpectedly.
-Consider the following (simplified) scenario:
+Consider the following scenario:

 In a HA (mulitple apiservers) kubernetes cluster, the controller is connecting to apiserver1.
-Initially each apiserver is updated with the current cluster status `S1`, and the controller perform reconciliation according to the state read from apiserver1.
+Initially each apiserver is updated with the current cluster status `S1`, and the controller performs reconciliation according to the state read from apiserver1.

 <img src="time-travel-1.png" width="300">